Everything we know on the eighth day of the US and Israel’s war with Iran

 What’s happening in the rest of region?

+- Gulf states under renewed attack: Saudi Arabia, Qatar, Bahrain and the UAE have seen fresh drone and missile attacks on Saturday.
+Dubai’s international airport came under drone attack several times, with passengers reporting at least one impact and a number of interceptions.
+Qatar’s Defense Ministry said a ballistic missile attack had been repelled, while sirens sounded in Bahrain but there were no reports of impact.
+Saudi Arabia’s Defense ministry said 16 drones heading toward one of the largest oil fields in the Middle East, Shaybah, had been intercepted.

-- Israel under fire: Iran and Lebanon are firing back at Israel.
-CNN staff in Tel Aviv witnessed explosions in the sky in the early hours of Saturday.
+- Israel under fire: Iran and Lebanon are firing back at Israel with drones and missiles, with fragments falling in various parts of the country on Saturday.
+Israel repeatedly raised its air defenses and issued alerts to the public instructing residents to shelter in a safe place.
 And on Friday, eight Israeli soldiers were wounded by Hezbollah fire, according to the Israel Defense Forces.

+- Dubai flights resume: Flights to and from Dubai have resumed Saturday after a brief suspension, with Dubai Airports saying this was “for the safety of passengers, airport staff, and airline crew.”
+The Emirates airline has since said it will resume operations.
+Airports in the UAE are key nodes for connecting flights all over the world.

+- Foreign investments reviewed: Some of Trump’s oil-rich Gulf Arab allies are reviewing overseas investments as the war in Iran strains their economies, a Gulf official said, just months after the president secured trillions in investment pledges from the region.
+Saudi Arabia, the UAE and Qatar collectively pledged to invest around $3 trillion in the US economy when Trump visited the region on his first foreign trip abroad last year.
+Any changes could put pressure on him to end the war.

 - Kurdistan hotel: Hours after the US Embassy in Baghdad warned Americans to leave Iraq, saying that hotels in Iraqi Kurdistan could be targeted by pro-Iranian militias, a drone exploded near a hotel in Erbil.
 A pro-Iranian Islamist militant group claimed responsibility, warning American troops and contractors that it would continue to target hotels across the country.